rumstil/eqspellparser/readme.md

 #Downloadable Version#

-If you want to parse historical, test or beta server spell data you will need to download the parser and run it on your own machine.
+If you want to parse historical, test or beta server spell data you will need to download the parser and run it on your own computer.

 https://s3.amazonaws.com/raidloot/parser.zip